Wednesday, January 20, 2021

 The Highlights:

 One of my favorite exchanges was when the Sea Spirit mentioned above wanted the bones of a sailor returned to his wrecked ship that had sunk to the bottom of the ocean.
 The bones had drifted inland and where now in a river.
 The River Spirit would only let the bones go if Jorvan planted a red-brown mushroom of some importance to the local river wildlife.
 The fungus had died out for some reason.
-This led to the discovery of an undead thieves guild organization using a poisonous black mushroom to kill opponents and raise them as new members.
+This led to the discovery of an undead thieves guild organization using a poisonous black mushrooms to kill opponents and raise them as new members.
 The black mushroom had killed off the red-brown ones.

 Legacy: I think I may have mentioned or used Jorvan as an NPC briefly in a one-shot but for the most part he hasn't been seen in many years and that's a shame.
 He is an extremely fun character with a lot of personality.